Statement of Educational Effectiveness

 The Association of Theological Schools requires its member institutions to publish a statement of educational effectiveness.

-- When Students were asked to measure their personal growth during studies the three top areas in which our graduates felt they were stronger were: "Respect for my own religious tradition," "Self-discipline and focus," and "Self-knowledge."
+Students were asked to measure their personal growth during study.
+The two top areas in which our graduates felt they were stronger were: "Trust in God" and "Respect for my own religious tradition."

 - Graduates were asked to indicate their satisfaction with progress in skills related to their future work.
 The top five areas for M.Div. graduates at our school were: "Knowledge of church doctrine and history," “Ability to lead others,” “Ability to interact effectively with those from cultural and racial/ethnic contexts other than my own,” “Awareness and appreciation of the globalized context in which ministry is practiced,” and “Ability to relate social issues to faith.”
 This varies significantly from previous years.

-- How satisfied have you been with a variety of College services and academic resources?
-The top three rated choices of our graduates were: "Class size," "Adequacy of library collection," and "Academic advising."
+- How satisfied have you been with a variety of college services and academic resources?
+The top three rated choices of our graduates were: "Accessibility of faculty," "Class size," and “Accessibility of administrative/staff support.”

-- Graduates cited the following as the three most important influences on their educational experience at our institution: "Faculty," "Study of History and Theology," and "Classroom discussion."
+- Graduates cited the following as the three most important influences on their educational experience at our institution: "Introduction to different perspectives,” "Interaction with students," and "Personal life experiences.”

-- Given a list of sixteen statements to explore their satisfaction with their College Experience graduates stated the three most important sources were: "I have been able to integrate the theology and practice of ministry.", "I have grown spiritually.", and "My faith is stronger than when I came,” and "My personal faith has been respected."
+- A list of seventeen statements was presented to graduates to explore their satisfaction with their college experience.
+The four most important sources were: "I have been satisfied with my academic experience here," "I have grown spiritually," “My faith is stronger than when I came,” and "My personal faith has been respected."

-- The percentage of Newman’s MDiv graduates who anticipated full-time parish ministry was: 60.0%.
-The next two areas were: "Church administration" and "Campus ministry."
+- The percentage of our M.Div. graduates who anticipated full-time parish ministry was: 100.0%.

-- The percentage of our other graduates (non MDiv) who anticipated full-time parish ministry was: 31.3%.
-The next two areas were: "Secondary/prep school teaching" and "None."
+- The percentage of our other graduates (non M.Div.) who anticipated full-time "Secondary/prep school teaching" was: 59.1%.